-The range of Door Frames is large and varied, it includes External Door Frames, Internal Door Frames and Frame Side Lights, we have tried whenever possible to be clear with regard to the door frame sizes.
+Our collection of Door Frames is large and varied, it includes External Door Frames, Internal Door Frames and Frame Side Lights, we have tried whenever possible to be clear about the door frame sizes.

-A large number of our door frames are made to order, they can therefore be made to virtually any door frame size required, accurate measuring of the door frame sizes is essential in order to avoid unnecessary cutting being required when you fit the door frame.
-If you have any doubts on how to measure up and select external door frames or internal door frames please take a look at our DIY advice section or contact us if you need further information.
+Many of our door frames are made to order, they can therefore be made to virtually any door frame size required, accurate measuring of the door frame sizes is essential in order to avoid unnecessary cutting being required when you fit the door frame.
+If you have any doubts on how to measure up and select external door frames or internal door frames, please look at our DIY advice section or contact us if you need further information.

 Door Frame Sizes - How to Measure for a Door Frame: